pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-infrastructure-as-code-with-java-and-pulumi/index.md

 ---
-title: "Announcing Infrastructure as Code with Java and Pulumi"
+title: "Infrastructure as Code with Java and Pulumi"
 date: 2022-05-04T06:59:00-07:00
 draft: false
-meta_desc: Learn about Pulumi's new support for Java and JVM languages, which enable you to use infrastructure as code on any cloud with the JVM ecosystem.
+meta_desc: Learn about Pulumi's support for Java and JVM languages, which enable you to use Infrastructure As Code on any Cloud with the JVM ecosystem.
 meta_image: meta.png
 authors:
     - mikhail-shilkov